Newly discovered 'super-Earth' may be the 'most exciting exoplanet'

 LHS 1140b may seem like it's ideal now, but that wasn't always the case.
 The exoplanet had a "hellish" past.

 When the star formed, it started out larger before condensing down to its dwarf star size.
-This process could take 40 million years, Dittman said.
+This process could take 40 million years, Dittmann said.
 During that time, the habitable zone of the star would be much further out, which means that LHS 1140b was exceptionally heated.

 For that duration, it would be easy for the planet to lose all of its potential water for good.
 That's what happened to Venus.

-But if the planet can shield and hide its water source from this heat, it would be saved, Dittman said.
+But if the planet can shield and hide its water source from this heat, it would be saved, Dittmann said.
 That's where lava comes in.

 When planets first form, they're also hot, even molten, with the potential for giant magma oceans.
-Hot, molten lava can trap and hold onto water and other gases, Dittman said.
+Hot, molten lava can trap and hold onto water and other gases, Dittmann said.

 Once the star contracted, the planet's magma would cool and release gases and water, creating a place more suitable for life right at the time that it moved into the habitable zone of the star.
 That steam would also help it create and maintain an atmosphere.